Skip to content

 3. render nodes recursively

-4. use field.controller, report.controller, and explanation.controller
+4. use field.controller and report.controller

 5. re-render on subscribe()